Death comes for us all.

 My grandmother gestured toward the house.
 “Let me show you to your room.
 If you don’t mind, you may call us Grandma and Grandpa.”

-I nodded, not trusting myself to speak, and followed her into the mansion that would be my home from now on.
+I nodded, not trusting myself to speak, and followed her into the mansion that would be my new home.

 When the front doors swung open, I focused my gaze on them as I walked by.
 Male genies mirrored each other, intricately carved into the shiny redwood, their arms crossed—posed in such a way that spoke of ultimate power.
 I made an effort to tear my eyes away from the pair.